 What Is Music Therapy?

-Canadian Association for Music Therapy (CAMT) defines Music therapy as “the skilful use of music and musical elements by an accredited music therapist to promote, maintain, and restore mental, physical, emotional, and spiritual health.” (www.musictherapy.ca) Music is a non threatening expressive agent that allows people to explore their emotions, lives and relationship through creative experience.
+Canadian Association for Music Therapy (CAMT) defines Music therapy as “the skillful use of music and musical elements by an accredited music therapist to promote, maintain, and restore mental, physical, emotional, and spiritual health.” (www.musictherapy.ca) Music is a non threatening expressive agent that allows people to explore their emotions, lives and relationship through creative experience.
 Also, because of its engaging nature and because it’s simply fun, music can be used as a “reinforce” for desired responses.

 Examples of Music Therapy goals: